INTERNATIONAL DAY OF FRIENDSHIP

 - Play a board game or card game with someone who has recently immigrated.
 The game will facilitate learning both language and culture.

-Share your international friendships on social media by using #InternationalDayOfFriendship and join the conversation.
+Share your international friendships on social media by using #InternationalDayOfFriendship.

 Both good friends and old friends will help you move.
 Only one though, will help you move – a dead body. – unknown

-In 1919, the International Day of Friendship began as a greeting card promotion called Friendship Day.
+In 1919, Friendship Day began as a greeting card promotion.
 By 1940, it had disappeared.
 The United Nations proposed a worldwide initiative in 1997 to establish an International Friendship Day.
 In 2011, the United Nations official proclaimed the day to inspire peace efforts and build bridges between peoples, countries, and cultures.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!